SphereSoftware/node_practice/README.md

 ```
 So now controlled is expected to be passed from outside rather that created inside.

-Now lets define test controller and pass it to the server in the server test:
+Now let's pass stub object to the server in the test:

 `test/server.js`: